srimugunthan/sricorporatenotes.github.io/_posts/influence_and_power/2025-03-29-influence-a-bigger-remote-team.md

 *   **Write Persuasive Updates:** Summarize progress, blockers, and next steps in a structured format (e.g., bullet points, dashboards) to keep stakeholders aligned.

 *   **Pre-Meeting Alignment:** Share key messages or proposals with decision-makers before meetings to secure buy-in early.
+*   *Weaponize Asynchronous Communication*

+*   **Stop waiting for meetings.** Instead:

+    *   **Drop preemptive written briefs** (Slack/email) before discussions, framing the issue _your way_.
+People often default to the first coherent narrative they see.

+    *   **Use "silent agendas"** – Before a big meeting, privately lobby 1-2 key players so they show up already aligned with you.

+    *   **Bury controversial asks in boring docs** – Need approval?
+Embed it in a routine update where it’s harder to nitpick.

 ### **Trade Favors:**
 Offer to help larger teams with their pain points in exchange for their support on your priorities.